-Our chosen values are clearly defined by the children, staff, governors and parents and are inherent in all we say and do (values that are key to our school, for instance: Friendship: we work and play together respectfully and peacefully.)
+Our chosen values are clearly defined by the children, staff, governors and parents and are inherent in all we say and do (values that are key to our school, for instance: Friendship: we work and play together respectfully and peacefully resolving differences restoratively with forgiveness and reconciliation at the forefront of our minds.)
 Through this we nurture children, provide a strong moral background in a secure, safe and loving environment whilst raising aspirations in our family community in order that every child goes on to reach their full potential in life.
 In our community we truly value every individual and what they have to offer.
 The following quotes emphasise our ethos of family and friendship and are inherent in our policies and culture.

 1 John 4:21 And he has given us this command: Anyone who loves God must also love their brother and sister.

 Psalm 133:1 - Oh, how wonderful, how pleasing it is when God’s people all come together as one.
 (A song for David for going up to the Temple)

 All stakeholders have an understanding of how the school promotes Christian values.
 We respect and value our pupils' voices and they, like all other stakeholders have open opportunities to raise concerns and suggest possible improvements.
 Our Governors ensure that the school continues to uphold, promote and celebrate its Christian distinctiveness.
 Governors visit to lead, support, participate and monitor Collective Worship and how Religious Education is taught within the school.